Skaushal2/DVCS-Excercise1/README.md

 Answer - remote repository, Ignored Files

 Question 6.
-Answer - (4.A code repository that is not on your local computer)
+Answer - d) A code repository that is not on your local computer)

 Question 7.
-Answer - (1.A code repository that is on your local computer.
+Answer - a) A code repository that is on your local computer.

 Question 8.
 Answer - Origin